Myal: Origin

 Myal is an indigenous religious institution in Jamaica with African influences.
 The practice of Myal as a spirit possession originated in Jamaica.
-The African influences of Myal include elements derived from the Kongo religion and Akan origin.
+The African influences of Myal include elements derived from Akan origin.
 There are different branches of Myal which reflect the various African contributions to the history of the evolution of Myal.
 The evolution of the Myal religion resulted from the interaction of indigenous communities with diverse African ethnic groups and the colonial resistance struggle.

-The term "Myal" was first recorded by Edward Long in 1774 when describing a ritual dance he observed in Jamaica.
+The term Myal was first recorded by Edward Long in 1774 when describing a ritual dance he observed in Jamaica.
 At first, the practices of Obeah and Myal were not distinguished due to the colonial eradication and suppression of the religion.
-Over time, due to a period of intense religious persecution over time, "Myal-men" involved in spirit possession became involved with Jamaican Native Baptist churches and incorporated Myal rituals into them resulting in syncretic adaptations of Myal borne out through Revivalism etc. Over time, these Myal-influenced churches began preaching the importance of baptisms and other christian doctrine syncretized with Myal traditions.
+Over time, due to a period of intense religious persecution over time, "Myal-men" involved in spirit possession became involved with Jamaican Native Baptist churches and incorporated Myal rituals into them, resulting in syncretic adaptations of Myal borne out through Revivalism and other church movements.
+Over time, these Myal-influenced churches began preaching the importance of baptisms and other Christian doctrine syncretized with Myal traditions.

-Despite colonial attempts at eradication Myal still exists as a distinct religion in Jamaica, and was maintained by indigenous / tribal communities living in remote rural areas where it still exists as an institution, though it is not as widespread due to colonial persecution.
+Despite colonial attempts at eradication, Myal still exists as a distinct religion in Jamaica, and was maintained by indigenous/tribal communities living in remote rural areas where it still exists as an institution, though it is not as widespread due to colonial persecution.

-There are rich Akan traditions still preserved which include colour codes used by the Akans, Bakongo and other tribal groups.
-Many Akan iconography was used and is still used by its derivative of the Zion Revival church: Such as religious symbols of the Nyame Dua, a brass pan with rain water outside of a church, Tano's brass pan containing river water and rocks from the river on top a stool with his two swords with his herbs of the leaf of life plant and aloe vera.
-The Leaf of Life in Ghana is called "Tan me wo wuo" (hate me and die, in english) a play on the Jamaican name Leaf of Life.
+There are rich Akan traditions still preserved within Myal, including colour codes used by the Akan people, the ethnic group to which the Ashanti belongs to.
+Many Akan iconography was used and is still used by its derivative of the Zion Revival church, such as religious symbols of the Nyame Dua, a brass pan with rain water outside of a church, Tano's brass pan containing river water and rocks from the river on top a stool with his two swords with his herbs of the leaf of life plant and aloe vera.
+The Leaf of Life in Ghana is called "Tan me wo wuo" ('hate me and die', in English) a play on the Jamaican name Leaf of Life.
 The plant symbolizes Tano multifaceted nature of "doing it all", like how the plant is universally accepted.
-Martha Beckwith in the 1920's documented Myal practitioners dressed like the Akan with their white cloth over their shoulders and tie heads on their heads.
+In the 1920s, Martha Beckwith documented Myal practitioners dressed like the Akan with their white cloth over their shoulders and tie heads on their heads.
 This is the regalia of the Akan royal and priestly elite.
 Dances include a spin what Jamaicans call "wheel and come again."
-Asante-Akans say: "Me kɔ, me ba."
-(Go and come again, in English).
+Asante-Akans say: "Me kɔ, me ba." ('Go and come again', in English).